paulo-e-garcia/yolo-to-onnx-converter/README.md

 ## Overview

-This script converts a pretrained YOLOv8 model to ONNX format, making it compatible with various inference frameworks and enabling deployment across different platforms.
-The export uses FP32 precision with model simplification for optimal compatibility.
+This script converts a pretrained YOLO model to ONNX format, making it compatible with various inference frameworks and enabling deployment across different platforms.

 ## Requirements